The acceleration theory on why it's less important to reach maximum velocity fast, and more important to prolong the acceleration phase.

 Maurice Green vs. the Other Seven Sprinters

 Kevin Prendergast’s paper A Mathematical Model of the 100M and What It Means outlines a formula for describing what happens during a 100-meter dash.
-He tests his proof on the eight results from the 1999 World Championships where eight sprinters’ data was analyzed.
+He tests his proof on the eight results from the 1999 World Championships where eight sprinters’ data were analyzed.
 Seven of these sprinters were then grouped and compared to the winner, Maurice Greene.

 Data points from the other seven sprinters in that race showed: